Explicit measures of individual humility

 • lack of intellectual overconfidence, such as “My ideas are usually better than other people’s ideas” (reverse scored).

-The measure comprises 22 items.
+The measure comprises 22 items (for a Polish version, see Bak & Kutnik, 2021).
 Overall intellectual humility, derived from combining these four subscales, is positively associated with a measure of open-minded thinking, even after controlling age, social desirability, and some other measures of general humility.
 Likewise, overall intellectual humility was inversely associated with narcissism and entitlement after controlling social desirability (Krumrei-Mancuso & Rouse, 2016).

 The Specific Intellectual Humility Scale